Skip to main content

 Dashboard folder access control

 Set the teams that should have access to the tables or dashboards in this data set or folder.
-Then any user needs to be in at least one of those teams to be able to see and access the data set and its tables.
+Anyone who should see the data set and its tables needs to belong to at least one of those teams.

-For instance, any member of the HR or Sales team can access this data set's tables:
+For example, any member of the HR or Sales team can access this data set's tables:

 Example of HR and Sales team access to a data set

 By default, any new data set or folder is accessible to anyone in the company.
-When a data set or folder access is given to only a few teams, any new asset in this perimeter will inherit the access parameters.
+When a data set or folder access is given to only a few teams, any new asset in this perimeter inherits the access parameters.

 Hierarchical Data Sets Interaction

-Admins can define access rights at different levels in their stack, for instance at database and schema level.
+Admins can define access rights at different levels in their stack, for example at database and schema level.

-In short, a child data set or subfolder access configuration will override its parent's.
+Child overrides parent: A child data set or subfolder access configuration overrides its parent's.

 The behavior is the following:

-• By default a child data set (a schema here) will inherit the parent configuration.
+• By default a child data set, such as a schema, inherits the parent configuration.
 For example, if the Sales team is the only one that can see the database assets, the child schema inherits it:

 Child schema inheriting database access

-• You can then choose to modify this configuration which will override the database access rights.
-Here all the members of the frontend team and the sales team will access the assets in the schema.
+• You can then choose to modify this configuration, which overrides the database access rights.
+Here, all the members of the frontend team and the sales team can access the assets in the schema.
+They still can't browse assets in other schemas because the database-level restriction applies to the rest of the tree.

 Schema-level access override

-• You can also completely remove the inherited team from the schema access rights, which will hide its assets from this team.
-For instance:
+• You can also completely remove the inherited team from the schema access rights, which hides its assets from that team.
+For example:

 • The Frontend team will see the schema assets but nothing else from this database.

-• The Sales team (that is the only one that has access to this database assets) will be blind to this given schema assets but will see all the other database assets.
+• The Sales team, the only team that can see assets in this database, won't see the assets in this schema but will see all the other database assets.

 Schema access removal example